 An executor may be paid back for any expenses during the probate process.
 The amount of these fees depends on the size and complexity of the estate, unless a specific fee is stated in the will.

-The cost and duration of probate depends on the size of the state, the nature of the estate assets, and the number of cases on the court’s calendar.
-Generally, the process can take between 9 to 18 months.
+The cost and duration of probate depend on the size of the state, the nature of the estate assets, and the number of cases on the court’s calendar.
+Generally, the process can take between 9 and 18 months.
 When the estate includes real estate that must be sold, however, the process may take longer.
 Additionally, expenses associated with probate include executor fees, attorney and court fees, surety bonds, and appraisal costs, although some of these fees and costs may be waived.

 At times, the validity of the will may be questioned in what is referred to as a will contest.
 The grounds for contesting a will include: